Eugene is a keen recreational cyclist who likes mountain biking in the hills and forests of County Wicklow, Ireland.

-How to Mend a Mountain Bike Puncture (Flat Tire)
+How to Mend a Puncture on a Bike (Flat Tire)

 You only need a few tools costing a few dollars to repair a puncture.

-- Wrench - A single tool is made so that it can cope with all the standard nut sizes on a bicycle
+- Wrench.
+A single tool is available that can cope with all the standard nut sizes on a bicycle

-- Pump - You're going to need this to pump the the tire back up—unless you have a strong pair of lungs!
+- Pump.
+You're going to need this to pump the tire back up—unless you have a strong pair of lungs!

-- Head Torch - Useful if you unfortunately get a puncture at dusk and end up working in the dark (which happened to me recently).
-You can use the front light from your bike and try to clamp it somehow so that it directs light where needed, however a is a much better choice. headlight
+- Head Torch.
+Useful if you unfortunately get a puncture at dusk and end up working in the dark (which happened to me recently).
+You can use the front light from your bike and try to clamp it somehow so that it directs light where needed, however, an LED headlight that takes AAA batteries or is alternatively rechargeable via a USB cable is a much better choice.

 Remove the cap from the tire valve.
 Use something to push in the central pin on the valve: a piece of stick or match, or anything that comes to hand.
 This releases the air from the tube.

 Step 4: Mark the Tire

 It's quite likely that the object which caused the puncture is still stuck in the tire.
 If it's a thorn, the chances are that it's pushed into the thread and you won't be easily able to find it, especially in low light conditions.
 However, aligning the puncture point in the tube with the tire narrows down the location where the tire was pierced.